 - 1. You can control the choke operation by rotating the choke cap.
-If the choke comes off too soon, rotate the cap counterclockwise one notch at a time, until the choke operation is satisfactory.
-Reverse the procedure by loosening the screws, if the choke comes off too late.
+If the choke comes off too soon, loosen the three screws and rotate the cap counterclockwise one notch at a time, until the choke operation is satisfactory.
+If the choke comes off too late, rotate the cap clockwise one notch at a time, until the choke operation is satisfactory.
 The choke setting from the factory is on "index" or at center position.
 After making the final adjustments, start the engine and make sure the choke plate opens completely. - A. A choke that comes off too soon could exhibit one or more of the following symptoms: stalling, surging, backfiring, stumbles, or poor vehicle driveability when the vehicle is cold. - B. A choke that comes off too late could exhibit one or more of the following symptoms: black smoke from the tail pipe, poor driveability when cold, poor gas mileage, misses, or rough idle.